openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 ### String type action configs example:

-This example contain the files to add actions for open an android application and check what is open.
+This example contains the files to add actions for opening an android application and checking what application is opened.
 These actions will target all String items with the tag 'launch_android_app'.

 These are the files needed: